-(1) Presser foot holder screw
+1 Presser foot holder screw

 • Be sure to securely tighten the screws with the screwdriver, otherwise the needle may touch the presser foot, causing it to bend or break.

-Slide the feed dog position lever, located at the

-rear of the machine on the base, to 🚺 (to the right as seen from the front of the machine).
+Slide the feed dog position lever, located at the rear of the machine on the base, to TT (to

-(1) Feed dog position lever (as seen from the rear of the machine)
+Feed dog position lever (as seen from the rear of the machine)

-The feed dogs are lowered.
+▶ The feed dogs are lowered.